magnafilix/BTCUSDT-price-synchronizer/README.md

 ## Description

-Server app which periodically fetches the BTCUSDT price into database and exposes api with:
+Server application which periodically fetches the BTCUSDT price (calling [binance](https://www.binance.com/en) api) and stores it into database.
+It also exposes api with:
 - current rate
 - exchange rate history